openfisca/openfisca-doc/contribute/guidelines.md

 #### Web API version number

-Due to a limitation with `pip`, the Python package manager, it is required to increment the major version number of OpenFisca-Web-API when it is adapted to a new major version of OpenFisca-Core.
+Due to a `pip` limitation, it is required to increment the major version number of OpenFisca-Web-API when it is adapted to a new major version of OpenFisca-Core.
 This rule avoids installing a version of OpenFisca-Core incompatible with the loaded country package (for example OpenFisca-France).

 > See also:
 > - this [old `pip` issue](https://github.com/pypa/pip/issues/988)